 - The ending seems to show the existence of a time loop and that Selene was pulled into it by a sea monster after she could not save her son.

-- Secret ending shows that the astronaut was Selene herself.
+- The secret ending shows that the astronaut was Selene herself.

 - Moreover, it seems to show that it was all in Selene’s head but also appears to confirm other popular theories.